kwebio/kweb-docs/intro.rst

 requires a lot of hidden complexity.

 Kweb allows you to write your entire app as a single piece of software.
 It does this by moving as much of the business logic to the server as possible, leaving a simple but powerful interface to the web browser.
+This allows you to build beautiful responsive

-It's written in `Kotlin <https://kotlinlang.org/>`_, a powerful programming language that is rapidly growing in popularity, now being promoted by Google as a replacement for Java in `Android development <https://developer.android.com/kotlin/>`_.
+It's written in `Kotlin <https://kotlinlang.org/>`_, a modern powerful programming language that is rapidly growing in popularity.
+For example, Kotlin is now being promoted by Google as a replacement for Java in `Android development <https://developer.android.com/kotlin/>`_.

 How does it work?
 -----------------